Pakistan says soldier killed amid worsening Kashmir violence

 India and Pakistan have fought three wars since becoming independent from Britain in 1947, two of them over the Himalayan region of Kashmir.

-Relations had shown signs of improving in the past year after souring again in 2008 when Pakistan-based gunmen attacked India's financial capital of Mumbai, killing 166 people.
+Ties had shown signs of improving in the past year after relations soured again in 2008 when Pakistan-based gunmen attacked India's financial capital of Mumbai, killing 166 people.

 Both governments have expressed anger over the latest Kashmir attacks even as senior officials sought to calm fears that right-wing groups could seize the opportunity to derail years of diplomatic rapprochement.